Laurae2/Laurae/README.md

 **Automated Reporting for Machine Learning:**

 * Generate an in-depth automated report for linear regression with interactive elements.
-* Generate an in-depth automated report for xgboost regression/classification with interactive elements, with unbiased feature importance computations.
+* Generate an in-depth automated report for xgboost regression/classification with interactive elements, with unbiased feature importance computations

+**Interactive Analysis:**

+* Discover and optimize gradient and hessian functions interactively in real-time
+* Plot up to 1 dependent variable, 2 independent variables, 2 conditioning variables, and 1 weighting variable for Exploratory Data Analysis using ggplot, in real-time

 **Optimization:**